 A Graduate Resident Director has the same responsibilities as the Residential Director (although for a smaller area), and is a full-time graduate student.

-The Assistant Resident Director, like an RA, is a student who resides in and manages a floor section.
-However, the ARD has the added responsibility of assisting the complex RD or GRD in advising the complex council and coordinating complex programming efforts.
-In many complexes the ARD also handles ARA responsibilities.
+The Assistant Resident Director, like an RA, is a student who resides in hall.
+The ARD has the responsibility of assisting the complex RD or GRD in advising the complex council, coordinating complex programming efforts, and assists with room changes.

 The Resident Assistant is a student who has completed a training course designed to prepare them for working with students in the residence halls.
 Resident Assistants live on and manages a floor section.
 It is this in-hall staff member that a student will interact with most during the academic year.
 The RA is a great source of information and should be the first individual that is contacted when a student has a question or concern.

 Housing Ambassadors play a critical role as supporters of both future and current OHIO students.
-Housing Ambassadors work in a variety of areas, including showing their rooms during on campus event, working the guest desk at the Living Learning Community and coordinating multiple on campus events for students.
+Housing Ambassadors work in a variety of areas, including showing their rooms during on campus event, working the guest desk at the Living Learning Center and Jefferson hall, as well as coordinating multiple on campus events for students.